byuccl/f4pga-classroom/README.md

 - My email address is:
 - My BYU netid is:

 After editing, make sure to hit the green box `Commit Changes` to save your edits.

-Once that is done you can move on to the third step and start testing your class designs.
+Once that is done you can move on to the next step and start testing your class designs.
+Make sure that you have followed each of the steps below.

 1. Your first step is to create an SSH Key for Github.